phetsims/phet-info/doc/phet-software-design-patterns.md

 ----------

 If performance is an important consideration for a type, then the above pattern is less desirable because it creates a closure for each instance.
 That method can be adapted, and the constructor closure removed.
-Instead promote any local variables that would be needed for disposal to `@private` instance fields and move that logic directly to the `dispose` method, like below.
+Instead, promote any local variables that would be needed for disposal to `@private` instance fields and move that logic directly to the `dispose` method, like below.